 Only for Bipolar indication

-In children and adolescents

-The efficacy of Depakote® in the treatment of manic states has not been established in patients under 18 years of age.
+In children and adolescents: The efficacy of Valparin for the treatment of manic episodes in bipolar disorder has not been established in patients aged less than 18 years.

-See also sections Warnings/Precautions and Adverse reactions for safety information
+See also sections Warnings/Precautions and Adverse reactions for safety information.